ehmicky/log-process-errors/README.md

   `rejectionHandled` and `multipleResolves`
 - `secondPromiseState`, `secondPromiseValue`: only on `multipleResolves`

-The following properties are also defined with the `getMessage` option:
+The following properties are also defined with the `message` option:

 - `level` `{string}`
 - `colors` `{object}`: [Chalk instance](https://github.com/chalk/chalk#api)